 - CNC – The brains of your table, a CNC will convert your cutting program into instructions that control cutting direction and speed, along with your plasma system, height controller, and peripheral equipment.

 - Fume control – Controlling fumes and smoke is absolutely necessary!
 To do so, you have two choices: a downdraft system or water tray.
 Read more about fume control

-- Air plasma cutting system – When it comes to selecting a plasma cutting system for a light industrial cutting table, there's only one name – Hypertherm’s Powermax® brand.
+- Small CNC plasma cutter – When it comes to selecting a plasma cutter for a plasma CNC table, there's only one name – Hypertherm’s Powermax® brand.
 See our guide to choosing an air plasma

 - Torch height control(THC) – Some low-cost CNC plasma cutting tables are sold without a THC to reduce the purchase price; however, in our opinion a THC is critical.
 It will dramatically improve cut quality along with torch and consumable life, saving you money in the long run.